Our approach to Diversity & Inclusion

 We create transparency through sharing salary ranges, which in turn empowers candidates who have been discriminated against in salary discussions and negotiations.
 And there is so much more to come.
 We’re thankful for the opportunity to listen to and learn from our candidates.

 We believe that our product can be a powerful platform for social change in the tech and recruitment industry.
-Our mission is to become a career champion for all candidates, bringing out the best in people and giving everyone a fair chance to find fulfilment.
+Our mission is to become a career champion for all candidates, bringing out the best in people and giving everyone a fair chance to find fulfillment.

 Companies have a responsibility to treat candidates fairly.
 From managing the candidate experience when applying for a job, all the way to welcoming them into their company as new hires.